Chanson Père et Fils - Beaune 1er Cru Clos des Mouches 2017

 About the wine:

-If you've never tasted a good red Beaune, this would be a great place to start, thanks to its fragrant nose of red fruits and flowers, followed by a ripe, smooth palate where the tannins are already so well integrated that you can almost only taste the fruity character dancing above them.
-A long, delicate finish.
-Drink now or save for later.
+If you've never tasted a good red Beaune, this one would be a great place to start, thanks to its fragrant nose of red fruits and flowers, followed by a ripe and smooth palate where the tannins are already so well integrated that you can almost only taste the fruity character dancing above them.
+A long and delicate finish.
+Ready to drink or worth cellaring.

 Customer rating